OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-clearquest.md

 It can be resolved by any of the following approaches:

-* **Add/Edit Workflow transition XML in Mapping Configuration of OpsHub Integration Manager**
+* **Add/Edit Workflow transition XML in Mapping Configuration of <code class="expression">space.vars.SITENAME</code>**
-  * With this option, OpsHub Integration Manager makes the required intermediate status transition automatically as per the transition(s) configuration on the end system.
+  * With this option, <code class="expression">space.vars.SITENAME</code> makes the required intermediate status transition automatically as per the transition(s) configuration on the end system.
   * Click [Workflow Transition](../integrate/mapping-configuration.md#workflow-transition) to learn when and how to configure workflow transition XML mapping.
 * **Change State Transition Configuration in IBM Rational ClearQuest**
   * IBM Rational ClearQuest allows to change **State Transition** configuration.
 Use this configuration to configure any-to-any transition(s).
-Workflow transition mapping is not required to be configured in OpsHub Integration Manager if any-to-any state transition is configured.
+Workflow transition mapping is not required to be configured in <code class="expression">space.vars.SITENAME</code> if any-to-any state transition is configured.
-  * OpsHub Integration Manager will be able to perform direct transition of the state field to the desired state as this option works when any-to-any transition is configured for an integration user.
+  * <code class="expression">space.vars.SITENAME</code> will be able to perform direct transition of the state field to the desired state as this option works when any-to-any transition is configured for an integration user.
   * For step-by-step instructions for configuring any-to-any transition, refer to [Configuration to allow all state transitions](clearquest.md#configuration-to-allow-all-state-transitions) section.

 # Integration Configuration